Suleiman Danladi

-Suleiman Danladi is a Nigerian professional footballer who plays as a defensive and central midfielder for KS Pogradeci in the Kategoria E dyte, the third division of Albanian football.
+Suleiman Danladi (born 3 December 2000) is a Nigerian professional footballer who plays as a midfielder for KS Pogradeci in the Kategoria E dyte, the third division of Albanian football.

 Career

 Danladi began his football career at Remo Soccer Academy, a youth football club based in Lagos, Nigeria.
 He later had a brief stint with Niger Tornadoes in the Nigerian Professional Football League (NPFL) before making a move to Europe in September 2023.

 Career highlights

 Danladi's career highlights include his consistent performances for KS Pogradeci, where he has featured in almost all league games for the club.
 His contributions have been notable in the team's quest for promotion in the Kategoria E Dyte.